cardano-foundation/CIPs/CIP-0095/README.md

 addresses.
 Again we believe wallets should just serve public key information and it is up to the application to encode and derive addresses as needed.
 This simplifies the overall design and makes implementations easier for wallets.

+### Splitting of Stake Key endpoint

+For stake keys we have chosen to implement two endpoints where wallets can share registered and unregistered stake keys.
+Originally we had a single endpoint which only allowed sharing of registered stake keys.
+This was problematic for wallets which had no registered stake keys, and thus the second endpoint was introduced.

+We chose to keep a single endpoint for DRep keys, although it would have been possible to introduce a second to allow for wallets to activity of their DRep keys.
+This was just for the simplicity of the API.
+Furthermore, due to the design of this proposal it is unlikely that wallets will implement methods to track a user's DRep state.

 ### Backwards Compatibility